The Lost Future (2010)

 Given its paper-thin plot, viewers can basically wander off at any given moment of the film, to perhaps fix some snacks in the kitchen or take a dump, without ever losing the general gist of things.
 Admittedly, The Lost Future gets a couple of things right.
 While cheap and nasty, the picture’s digital effects are pretty nifty, particularly the decaying cityscapes which can be seen around the South African locations, whilst an early battle against a giant CGI sloth is rather impressive — and reasonably convincing — standing as the picture’s only notable high point.
 With the film’s entire effects budget blown in the first half-an-hour or so, make-up is used for the remainder of the picture and unfortunately doesn’t fare up quite as well as the film’s digital effects; most of the feral Uruk-hai zombies look a lot like cheap Lord of the Rings knockoffs who have spent too much time mucking about in a mud pit.

 The Lost Future lacks geographical accuracy and feels as though it should have been a mini-series; get this, in about ninety minutes, our heroes discover a larger world outside of their village, meet new allies, find out about, and recover, a yellow MacGuffin, defeat a mighty oppressor and basically save the world.
 What should have been an epic journey across a vast unexplored land only lasts a mere few minutes.
 Furthermore, the film is poorly conceived and lacks coherent reason or logic; a prime example of this stupidity lies in the flick’s attitude towards reading.
-The Lost Future highlights the crucial importance that literature has on the future of mankind — with Kaleb being one of the only people who know how to read — yet, when the group stumble on an enormous library, a book is simply used to knock out a guard … and then the library is entirely forgotten about and never referred to again.
+The Lost Future highlights the crucial importance that literature has on the future of mankind — with Kaleb being one of the only people who knows how to read — yet, when the group stumble on an enormous library, a book is simply used to knock out a guard … and then the library is entirely forgotten about and never referred to again.
 Additionally, the Uruk-hai mutants — who constantly threaten the land — possess incredible agility and can somehow leap through the air with ease.
 Last but certainly not least, the villain of the piece, Gagen — who pops up way too late in feature’s second act — is a stubborn, unreasonable goon, who’s more comical than threatening, resembling a goofy, decrepit Alan Rickman of sorts.

 According to The Lost Future, this post-apocalyptic era doesn’t look half bad as the lion’s share of cave women are well-groomed, scantily clad and pretty attractive.
 Mega-babe Annabelle Wallis, Annabelle (2014), spends the entire duration of the movie walking around half naked while Eleanor Tomlinson, Jack the Giant Slayer (2013), who plays Kaleb’s sister, is rather eye-catching, although she’s sadly wasted as the majority of her scenes take place in a dirty, dimly lit cave.
 Heck, even Gagen’s daughter Giselle (Hannah Tointon), whose ‘look’ screams Eighties glam metal chick, is fairly hot, even if her actions — she betrays her mighty leader without much convincing — make little to no sense.
 Then we have Sean Bean, The Lord of the Rings: The Fellowship of the Ring (2001), hamming it up as Amal, probably enjoying a hefty paycheck for little work and possibly only a few days of shooting — his character turns up about a quarter of the way through the film and is sidelined for the bulk of the third act with the younger leads carrying out most of the action.
 Guess Bean must have needed the extra cash.
 If this is supposed to be Armageddon, sign me up, pronto!